 CARNEGIE HALL GALLERIES.
 You'll find not one, but three galleries with rotating bi-monthly exhibits at historic Carnegie Hall on Church Street in Lewisburg.
 Paintings and photographs are often on display and for sale.
 Purchasing these distinctive works means supporting Carnegie’s mission to cultivate appreciation for creativity and the arts.

 Located at the end of the row, Virtu is a light-filled studio gallery featuring hand-blown glass, gold-wrapped gems, whimsical paintings and carvings.
 Susan Thomas is the resident goldsmith, while her husband, Alex Brand, is a talented glass artisan.
 You’ll likely find one of them in the gallery, sharing their stories and works with visitors.
-Be sure to check in for one of Alex's glass blowing demonstrations, Tuesday through Saturday at 2pm.

 WALLS FINE ART GALLERY.
 If you’re looking for expertise -- someone who lives and breathes art -- be sure to meet David Leadman of Walls Fine Art Gallery.
 A painter, restorer, framer and consultant, his White Sulphur Springs downtown gallery is just a small sampling of the artistic caliber with which he has access.
 We recommend scheduling an appointment with David if you are in search of a particular one-of-a-kind piece.